 - Check with host on the following shipments:

 - NCAA signage.

 - Game balls.

-- Merchandise from Event 1.
+- Merchandise from Event1.

-- Participant medallions.
+- Participant medallions, team and mini trophies, when applicable.

-- NCAA Patches (Umpires and Student-Athletes).

 - Review drug-testing policies and procedures if your site is chosen.

+- Review safety and security plan.

+- Review concussion-management plan.

+- Check with visiting teams' administrators to confirm no issues with travel.
+Remind them of the administrative meeting.